OpenVisualCloud/Media-Transport-Library/doc/sdm_appliance.md

 ### 2. Installation and configuration

-The steps below apply for both Linux and Windows.
-Please refer to the specific section for each OS.
+The demo currently works only on Linux.
+Follow the steps below to install all the software components required for the demo.

 #### Build Intel&reg; MTL

 - See [build.md](./build.md) to build libmtl on linux.

-- See [build_WIN_MSYS2.md](./build_WIN_MSYS2.md) to build libmtl on windows.

 #### Build ffmpeg (with kahawai encoder and decoder)